Here

 he wandered by, carrying the foreleg of an Allosaurus, and he wandered

-Chuck came over and said out of the corner of his mouth, "You get your
+Chuck came over and stage-whispered, "You get your

 chance to meet your hero, and you ARGUE with him?
 HA HA HA !"